-The difference between the right questions to ask real estate agents and the wrong questions to ask a REALTOR® can make all the difference in your outcome – whether buying or selling a home.
+The difference between the right questions to ask a real estate agent and the wrong questions, can make all the difference in your outcome – whether buying or selling a home.
 Ideally you are going to be working very closely with this individual throughout the buying or selling process, so good communication will be one of the primary characteristics you will want to foster early in the relationship.
 One of the best ways to open up the communication channels is to ask them questions, answer their questions and keep everything as clear as possible.
 Read on for tips about things to discuss with your agent.

 As you might guess, there are a lot of questions to ask real estate agents, and many questions you really should ask.
 We are going to divide them into three sections: